AminaElsheikh/DEFC.Util.RepoGen/RepoGen-Readme.md

 ```bash
 dotnet tool run DEFC.Util.RepoGen initial
 ```
+## **Security & Privacy Assurance**

+We understand the importance of **data privacy** and **security** for developers.
+RepoGen is designed with your privacy in mind:

+- **No external connections**: RepoGen operates **entirely offline**.
+Your code stays on your local machine, and no data is sent to any external servers or third-party services.
+- **No online links or tracking**: RepoGen does **not** rely on any online APIs or links that could potentially compromise the safety of your code.
+Your repository data stays private and under your control.
+- **Local execution**: All processing is done locally, ensuring that your code is not exposed to the internet or any external databases.

+With RepoGen, you can focus on coding and generating repositories without worrying about unauthorized access or data breaches.
+---
 ## 📁 Folder Structure Models

 `DEFC.Util.RepoGen` supports multiple folder structure models that enforce clean, maintainable architectures by default.